-to provide necessary financial backing for a Midwest regional tournament to be held at Notre Dame and the purchase of necessary equipment to launch this organization.
-Free University...\$75 there are costs involved in running even free universities, therefore, \$75. is pledged for promotional needs to avoid the necessity of tuition hikes.
-International Students Organization MECHA...\$1,500 Notre Dame Baltic Society...\$350.
-Notre Dame Celtic Society...\$500. to be applied to speakers' stipends and expenses and to cultural and academic All events, academic, cultural, service, etc., that shall be funded by these grants must be open to all students and must be announced and advertised in advance.
+to provide necessary financial backing for a Midwest regional tournament to be held at Notre Dame and the purchase of necessary equipment to launch this organization Free University...\$75 there are costs involved in running even free universities, therefore, \$75. is pledged for promotional needs to avoid the necessity of tuition hikes.
+International Students Organization MECHA...\$1,500.

+Notre Dame Baltic Society ... \$350.

+Notre Dame Celtic Society ... \$500.

+to be applied to speakers' stipends and expenses and to cultural and academic events.
+All events, academic, cultural, service, etc., that shall be funded by these grants must be open to all students and must be announced and advertised in advance.
 In addition, if an entry fee is to be required of members of the University community funded by these grants, any profits shall not be applied to activities which would not have normally been funded by the original grant.
-New Frontier Scholastic Society The Society of Ujamma...\$2.500.
+New Frontier Scholastic Society The Society of Ujamma ... \$2.500.

-While recognizing the need to subsidize the programs of Notre Dame-s black community, we feel separate funding of these two groups would result in inequities and imbalances, as well as duplication of Therefore, it is our recommendation that \$2,500 be appropriated for academic and cultural events that will be open to all students.
-Distribution of these funds shall be administrered according to a formula agreed upon by all segments of the black community and submitted to the legislative branch of Student Government.
-Kinetoscope Filmmaking...\$500.
+While recognizing the need to subsidize the programs of Notre Dame-s black community, we feel separate funding of these two groups would result in inequities and imbalances, as well as duplication of Therefore, it is our recomservices. mendation that \$2,500 be appropriated for academic and cultural events that will be open to all students.
+Distribution of these funds shall be administrered according to a formula agreed upon by all segments of the black commumity and submitted to the legislative branch of Student Government.
+Kinetoscope Filmmaking ... \$500.

-recognizing the desirability of cultural and creative outlets of this type, we recommend the appropriation of \$500, for the purchase of equipment and supplies and to enable the establishment of a lending fund to aid the financing of individual Red Cross Blood Program...\$100.
+recognizing the desirability of cultural and creative outlets of this type, we recommend the appropriation of \$500. for the purchase of equipment and supplies and to enable the establishment of a lending fund to aid the financing of individual productions Red Cross Blood Program...\$100.

 to be used for publicity and supplies necessary to operate the semester blood drives.
-Draft Counseling...\$400.
+Draft Counseling ... \$400.

-Although we recognize that draft counseling should fall within the realm of a university responsibility and should be funded through the counseling center and its programs, the urgency of this service demands that we act on this request.
+Although we recognize that draft counseling should fall within the realm of a university responsibility and should be request.

 Happy Day Care Center, Inc...\$750.

 A not-for-profit enterprise operated by a student board, Happy Day Care Center offers an essential service to the student and university communities.
+WSND...\$1,000.

-WSND...\$1,000 to be used for improvement of the physical plant and of signal quality.
+to be used for improvement of the physical plant and of signal quality.